 We climbed crazy SF hills:

 Looking for leaders - we are ready for you.

-The Founders Edition bikes are built with yet another round of detail refinements and 100% production tooling and parts.
+The Founders Edition ebikes are built with yet another round of detail refinements and 100% production tooling and parts.
 It rides great - but we've still got to develop a killer app that takes advantage of all the incredible things we can do with our connectivity and data.

 Founders Team members have the opportunity to help us prioritize app features and give feedback on what we should focus on next in hardware development.
 Founders Team members will enjoy 3 years of complimentary routine service, 2 years of 'anti-obsolescence' - complimentary hardware and software upgrades as available, and 1 year of roadside assistance.
 In NYC we'll come get your bike ourselves, and in other cities, our partner Velofix comes to you with a 'bike shop in a van'- no need to take the bike to a far away dealer!